demisto/content/Packs/ILert/Integrations/ILert/README.md

     | The API key of the alert source (for triggering events only) | False |

 4. Click **Test** to validate the URLs, token, and connection.

 ## Commands
 You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.

 ### iLert-submit-event
 ***
-Creates a new event/incident in iLert (In order to use this command  you have to enter the Integration Key in the integration settings)
+Creates a new event/incident in iLert (in order to use this command you have to enter the Integration Key in the integration settings)

 #### Base Command

 `ilert-submit-event`

 #### Input

 | **Argument Name** | **Description** | **Required** |